 My writing and photography have been featured in publications including Gardens Illustrated, House & Garden, and Pacific Horticulture.
 From 2008 - 2016 I created, wrote and hosted the weekly, regionally-focused In a North State Garden on North State Public Radio.
 From 2010 -2017 I worked as the curatorial assistant to the director and the curator of the native plant garden at Gateway Science Museum on the campus of CSU, Chico in Chico, CA, which was a delight.

 I believe in the power of mission-driven, non-profits, and I happily serve on the board of the Pacific Horticulture Society and am a long-time member of other national and regional gardening organizations, in the California Native Plant Society and Garden Communicators International.

 I enjoy the dry summers, cool (with luck) damp winters and enormous diversity of native plants in interior Northern California - where my dog, my cat and my two smart, funny, lovely and lively daughters. remind me that it's time to come in from the garden for dinner and bed.
 They've been cutting flowers, helping with compost and tending to creatures in gardens since before they could walk and they still seem to love the power of mother nature, the garden and me.
 So that's good.

-I consider myself supremely lucky to do what I do, in the company of the plants and plants people with whom I do it.
+I consider myself supremely lucky to do what I do, in the company of the plants and plants people.